MattK-16/hi_nearest_distance/README.md

 ### Null or error handling

-***Input MoveStack:** If input data is of class: "Move", it is automatically converted to a "MoveStack".
+***Input MoveStack:** If input data is not o fthe correct type but it is mutable, an attempt to automatically convert to a `move2::move2_loc` is made.
 If it is another type of object the function returns NULL.